abraham-leal/ccloud-schema-exporter/README.md

 Keep in mind syncing hard deletes does have a performance penalty on the sync.
 Getting the latest snapshot of the state is an expensive operation.
 You can expect about a 2-second increase in sync time.

+#### Non-Interactive Run

+`ccloud-schema-exporter` is meant to be ran in a non-interactive way.
+However, it does include some checks to assure things go smoothly in the replication flow.
+You can disable these checks by setting the configuration `-no-prompt`.
+By default, the docker image has this in its entry point.

+There are two checks made:
+- The destination schema registry is in `IMPORT` mode.
+This is a requirement, otherwise the replication won't work.
+- The destination schema registry is in `NONE` global compatibility mode.
+This is not a requirement, but suggested since per-subject compatibility rules cannot be determined per version.
+Not setting this may result in some versions not being able to be registered since they do not adhere to the global compatibility mode.
+(The default compatibility in Confluent Cloud is `BACKWARD`).

 #### Feature Requests / Issue Reporting